BhukySharath/StudentPortal/README.md

 A Django-based web application designed to help students manage their studies effectively.
 The Student Study Portal includes features like user authentication, note-taking, homework management, and external search capabilities.

 ## Demo
-Check out the live demo [here](https://drive.google.com/file/d/1-JYWe1d8hxeOrrbX0W2cVGyo_DNNHoGp/view?usp=sharing).
+Check out the demo [here](https://drive.google.com/file/d/1-JYWe1d8hxeOrrbX0W2cVGyo_DNNHoGp/view?usp=sharing).

 ## Description
 The Student Study Portal is designed to help students organize their study materials and tasks.
 It offers features like note-taking, homework management, and integrated search capabilities to facilitate easy access to study resources.